digital-skills-for-researchers/coursebook/modules/programming/badges/input-output.md

 ---
-layout: default
+layout: page
 title: Input and Output
-subtitle: Working with prompts and files in Python

-introduction: Using Python, write a script to ask the user for a file to process, then save the program's output to another file.
 ---

+Using Python, write a script to ask the user for a file to process, then save the program's output to another file.